wesbos/javascript-modules/javascript-modules.md

 First, install our dependency from npm:  `npm install lodash --save-dev`

-Finally, we import it into the file where we need that dependency:
+Finally, import it into the file where we need that dependency:

 ```js
 import _ from 'lodash';